 Should I pay for a VPN?

-When it comes to our professional opinion, subscribing to a VPN service is definitely the way to go to actually benefit from all that a fantastic VPN can offer you, from security, to performance and streaming.
+When it comes to our professional opinion, subscribing to a VPN service is definitely the way to go to actually benefit from all that a fantastic VPN can offer you; from security to performance and streaming.
 With so many fantastic cheap VPN options out there, too, money needn't be an issue.

 Paying for your VPN can give you the reassurance your personal data is in safe hands, as well as stripping you of any of the limitations a free VPN poses.
-You'll have unlimited data and the option to load your VPN onto a number of devices rather than just the one.
+You'll have unlimited data and the option to load your VPN onto a number of devices rather than just one.
 You'll also have free rein of a service's server list and features.

 Still cautious?
-Our top recommendation, ExpressVPN comes with a 30-day money back guarantee, allowing you to trial it risk-free.
+Our top recommendation, ExpressVPN comes with a 30-day money-back guarantee, allowing you to trial it risk-free.
 Alternatively, Surfshark is our budget-friendly VPN of choice, feature-packed and affordable.